J&J begins COVID-19 vaccine supplies to EU, 50 mln doses expected in Q2 -lawmaker

 "Johnson & Johnson begins vaccine shipments to the EU today.
 Very good news," said Peter Liese, an EU lawmaker from the same party as German Chancellor Angela Merkel.

 "Most recently, it was unclear whether that promise would be kept.
-However, 50 million doses are certain" for the second quarter, Liese said, noting he had got this information from the company and from the European Commission, which coordinates talks with vaccine makers.
+However, 50 million doses are certain" for the second quarter, Liese said, noting he received this information from the company and from the European Commission, which coordinates talks with vaccine makers.

+A spokeswoman for Johnson & Johnson confirmed that it began deliveries on Monday to EU countries, Norway and Iceland, but declined to comment on supplies for April and the first quarter.

+It said it aimed to deliver 200 million doses in 2021 to the EU, Norway and Iceland.

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))